Robin-WZQ/Text-Guide-Chinese-Landscape-Painting-Generation/README.md

 # Fine Tuning Stable Diffusion

 > Hey, guys!
-This is my second project on Chinese Landscape Painting Generation.
+This is my second project on Chinese Landscape Painting generation.
 Hopefully you can enjoy it!

 **Chinese Landscape Painting** is a kind of Chinese traditional art form which is totally different from western art.
 However, just like western art, it have both aesthetic and artistic value.
 For me, a Chinese student who is just getting started with AI, it sounds great to combine edge-cutting technique with traditional culture.